-The U12 age group is where players move away from the non-competitive Rebel Og Go Games structure and compete in organised competitive leagues.
-U12 and U13 will train together but will compete in separate leagues.
-Grading selection is a critical step for the management team.
-For players/teams to grow and develop matches need to be competitive.
+U14 and U15 will train together but will compete in separate leagues and championships.
+(If sufficient numbers at U14) Grading selection is a critical step for the management team.
+Can make or break the season.
+For players/teams to grow and develop, matches need to be competitive.
 The selection of a division to enter needs to have this in mind.
-The Juvenile secretary will contact the manager of each age group when grading aselection is required.
+The Juvenile secretary will contact the manager of each age group when grading selection is required.
 Usually early January.
 To inform selection, it is useful to contact managers from teams you have already played to see what they are planning.
+We must remember that players in later years will not remember what grade they played in.
+They will remember if they won something.